matozoid/Intellij6502/README.md

 Because I work in this IDE daily, and I'm trying to pick up 6502 assembly but found no plugin for it.
 Oh no!

-At least it should do some highlighting and formatting for assembly files.
+At least I want to make it do some highlighting and formatting for assembly files.

 Currently there:
 * Reasonably okay syntax hightlighting for .s and .inc files